microsoftgraph/microsoft-graph-docs.pt-BR/api-reference/v1.0/api/directoryrole-post-members.md

 ## <a name="examples"></a>Exemplos

-### <a name="example-1-add-a-new-member-to-a-directory-role-using-role-objectid"></a>Exemplo 1: adicionar um novo membro a uma função de diretório usando objectId de função
+### <a name="example-1-add-a-new-member-to-a-directory-role-using-role-objectid"></a>Exemplo 1: Adicionar um novo membro a uma função de diretório usando objectId de função

 ##### <a name="request"></a>Solicitação